hagai-reuveni/most-basic-react-boilerplate/readme.md

 ## This is a 'most basic' react setup for workshops and courses I'm running.
-_This includes only the bare essentials  (webpack with dev. server, babel, react, sass etc.)_
+___This includes only the bare essentials  (webpack with dev. server, babel, react, sass etc.).___

+_This repo is being used as a seed for my react workshops and courses.
+Please do not use it 'as is' for production.
+__Note:__ I'm using '^' for the packages as it is only a boilerplate._

 ### Branches:
 * [Only bare essentials](https://github.com/hagai-reuveni/most-basic-react-boilerplate/tree/bare-essentials)